theodoremoreland/Notes/AWS/Cloud_Practitioner/README.md

 Business Performance Measurement helps you measure the impact of the cloud on business objectives.

-License Management defines methods to procure, distribute, and manage the licenses needed for IT systems, services, and software.
+License Management defines methods to procure, distribute, and manage the licenses needed for IT systems, services, and software." - AWS

 ### Platform Perspective

-The Platform Perspective helps you design, implement, and optimize the architecture of AWS technology based on business goals and objectives.
+"The Platform Perspective helps you design, implement, and optimize the architecture of AWS technology based on business goals and objectives.
 It helps provide strategic guidance for the design, principles, tools, and policies you will use to define AWS infrastructure.
 The Platform perspective also includes principles and patterns for communicating your target state environment, implementing new solutions on the cloud, and migrating on-premises workloads to the cloud.
 Common Roles: CTO; IT Managers; Solution Architects.

 Capabilities: